wanghaolin/multimodal_fall-related_injury_risk_prediction/README.md

 ## Development of a fall-related injury risk prediction model for inpatients based on the multimodal automated machine learning framework

-This repository provides the key steps for developing multimodal risk prediction models for different degrees of Fall-related Injuries (FRIs).
+This repository contains the supplementary materials associated with the implementation of our submission titled "Development of a fall-related injury risk prediction model for inpatients based on the multimodal automated machine learning framework." .
 It utilizes an automated machine learning tool (the AutoGluon-Tabular framework) enhanced by multimodal approaches.

 ### Prepare data for model building
 FRI data were retrospectively collected from three Chinese tertiary-level general hospitals from January 1, 2013 to April 30, 2023.